 Martin has also been recognized for his teaching, receiving grants and fellowships from the Wabash Center for Teaching and Learning in Theology and Religion and Washington University College of Arts and Sciences.
 The Teagle Foundation recognized him with a grant to implement “Citizenship and Freedom: From Plato to Maya,” an intensive three-week summer humanities seminar and school-year civic engagement program for promising, underserved high school students from the St. Louis region enrolled in the university’s College Prep Program.
 Martin has served as a research consultant for continuing education and recidivism at New York’s Sing Sing State Prison, as well as an instructor at Georgia’s Metro State Prison.
 He has been an instructor at the Missouri Eastern Correctional Center with the WashU Prison Education Program.

 Martin‘s lectures on the intersection of religion and politics in American life have been featured at national conferences, faith communities, as well as leading universities including Princeton, Yale, Dartmouth, Stanford, and Georgetown.
 He was previously the Director of American Culture Studies, Associate Professor of Religion and Politics in the John C. Danforth Center on Religion and Politics and Associate Professor of African & African American Studies at Washington University in Saint Louis.
-His commentary and writing have appeared in popular national media outlets including The Today Show (NBC), CNN, PBS, The Guardian, The New York Times, Boston Globe, CNN.com, and the Atlanta Journal-Constitution.
+His commentary and writing have been featured on The NBC Today Show, The History Channel, PBS, CSPAN, Newsy, NBCLX, as well as in The New York Times, Boston Globe, CNN.com, and the Atlanta Journal-Constitution.
 He currently serves as Senior Editor of the Martin Luther King, Jr. Papers Project, and advisor on the upcoming PBS documentary series The History of Gospel Music & Preaching, and is currently working on a nonfiction book and an adapted graphic novel about the adolescence and calling of Martin Luther King, Jr., both to be published by HarperCollins.

 Martin earned his B.A. from Anderson University and his Master of Divinity Degree from Princeton Theological Seminary before completing his Ph.D. at Emory University in 2011.

-For more information on Dr. Lerone Martin, please visit him at kinginstitute.stanford.edu/people/dr-lerone-martin.Download Dr. Lerone A. Martin's press kit here.
+For more information on Dr. Lerone Martin, please visit him at kinginstitute.stanford.edu/people/dr-lerone-martin, Twitter, or Instagram.Download Dr. Lerone A. Martin's press kit here.